This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Procreate is a drawing and art program that has really become one of the hallmarks of the digital art world since its launch in 2011.
 To say that it is a powerhouse is an understatement.
-I LOVE Procreate and can honestly give a glowing Procreate review.
+I LOVE Procreate and can honestly give it a glowing review.

-I’ve written a lot about how much of a fangirl I am of Canva and I’m just as much of a fangirl of Procreate as well.
+I’ve written a lot about how much of a fangirl I am of Canva and I’m just as much a fangirl of Procreate as well.
 These two programs have completely changed my art life for the better.

 No matter how you would categorize my skills with this program now, I started off as a complete beginner and went through the journey of figuring out how to make the program work for me.

 To make your own journey a bit easier, we’re going to talk about some important things you need to know and consider as a beginner diving into Procreate.